Durga Shakti Nagpal: Kadalpur

-The residents of Kadalpur village however challenged the anti-corruption narrative in the media, and say that the suspension order was justified.
+The residents of Kadalpur village (Jewar) however challenged the anti-corruption narrative in the media, and say that the suspension order was justified.
 They even threatened to protest if she is reinstated.
 They said that the mosque was being built on gram sabha land and they had got the panchayat's approval, adding that they were unaware about seeking permission for it.
 The construction of the mosque was started in 2011, hence they questioned the delayed response of the authorities.
 Stressing on Nagpal's "high-handedness" and getting the police to demolish it, they said they requested more time to obtain the construction permission, which she rejected.
 On the District Magistrate's report to the UP government, they claimed that he did not contact them or any of the panchayat officials.
 They said that donations for the construction of temples and mosques were given by everyone, and they aim to re-build the mosque.

 Dhirendra Singh, spokesperson for the Uttar Pradesh Congress party, said that the villagers were not aware of the Supreme Court rulings and it was the duty of the administration to direct them into getting permission and at least stop the construction temporarily.
 The majority of the villagers are Muslims and the rest are Hindus, and there is a minimal threat for communal violence there.

 A month later the villagers said they felt cheated by the UP government since permission to build it was still not given; they blamed the Samajwadi Party leaders for unnecessarily punishing her.
 They said that the party leaders should have got them permission to build the mosque at that time, preventing this incident from happening.